California 1st to set quota limits for retailers like Amazon - KESQ

 “We cannot allow corporations to put profit over people,” Newsom, a Democrat, said in a news release announcing he had signed the law.

-The law was authored by Democratic Assemblywoman Lorena Gonzalez, a lawyer and former labor leader.
+The law, AB 701, was authored by Democratic Assemblywoman Lorena Gonzalez, a lawyer and former labor leader.
 She accused Amazon of disciplining warehouse workers at the direction of “an algorithm” that tracks employees’ activities and can determine that anything not directly related to moving packages is “off-task.”

 “Amazon is pushing workers to risk their bodies for next-day delivery, while they can’t so much as use the restroom without fearing retaliation,” Gonzalez said when the Legislature passed her bill.